-Building coastal resilience the natural way: a new guide10/02/2021 - by the Climate Centre
+Building coastal resilience the natural way: a new guide

-The US-based Nature Conservancy last week launch a major new guide to strategies for nature-based coastal resilience, including input from the IFRC secretariat and the Climate Centre.
+The US-based Nature Conservancy last week launched a major new guide to strategies for nature-based coastal resilience, including input from the IFRC secretariat and the Climate Centre.

 It’s aimed particularly at humanitarian actors supporting coastal communities, as well as residents themselves, officials working with humanitarian organizations to reduce disaster risk, National Societies and NGOs.